 Coordinated Entry: Best Practices to Plan and Implement a Rural Coordinated Entry System

-The federal government has set January 2018 as the date to have a coordinated entry system (CES) in place.
+The federal government set January 2018 as the date to have a coordinated entry system (CES) in place.
 Many rural communities have been struggling with how to plan and implement a CES across a wide geographic area with few service providers.
-This workshop will guide communities through the design and planning for a CES, and offer recommendations on best practices from other rural communities.
-Through this workshop, communities will produce a CES checklist of next steps.
+This workshop guided communities through the design and planning for a CES, and offered recommendations on best practices from other rural communities.
+Through this workshop, communities produced a CES checklist of next steps.

 Housing-based Case Management: Prioritizing Affordable Housing Provision for Clients

 Many service providers have been trained to provide clinical, medically-focused supportive services to clients.
 It is our belief that housing is the foundation for stability and providers must be trained to understand and prioritize the affordable housing needs of clients to better help them achieve housing stability.
 This workshop provided essential tools and training to teach providers how to prioritize housing and includes key concepts such as low barrier program design, landlord engagement, and eviction prevention.